 - For Alabama residents, a valid hunting, heritage, fishing, or WMA license is required for all range users between the ages of 16-64.

-- For nonresidents, a valid WMA license is required for all range users age 16 or older.
+- For nonresidents, a valid WMA license or non-resident hunting license is required for all range users age 16 or older.

 Purchasing a license can be done in one of three ways: